akka/akka-grpc/docs/src/main/paradox/client.md

 mvn akka-grpc:generate compile exec:java -Dexec.mainClass=io.grpc.examples.helloworld.GreeterClient
 ```

+### Lifecycle

+Instances of the generated client may be long-lived and can be used concurrently.
+You can keep the client running until your system terminates, or close it earlier.
+To
+avoid leaking in the latter case, you should call `.close()` on the client.

 ### Debug logging

 To enable fine grained debug running the following logging configuration can be used.